-AdventureSmith Founder & President Todd Smith provides this Aurora Expeditions Greg Mortimer ship review after traveling on an Antarctica cruise aboard Greg Mortimer.
+AdventureSmith Founder and President Todd Smith provides this Aurora Expeditions Greg Mortimer ship review after traveling on an Antarctica cruise aboard Greg Mortimer.
 This Greg Mortimer review also applies to the nearly identical sister ship Sylvia Earle.
 Use the AdventureSmith team’s Antarctica cruise reviews and worldwide small ship cruise reviews to inform, inspire and book your next trip aboard a small cruise ship.

 First Impressions—Is This Real?